evanJensengit/UWB-Hacks-From-Home/README.md

 ***
 ## Implementation Details
 **Front-end**

-*Tools Used*
-* Figma
+We came up with the design and created the wireframes for every page using Figma.
+We then utilized HTML, CSS, and JavaScript to build our website.

 **Back-end**

-*Tools Used*
-* Azure - hosted website in the cloud to be publicly accesseble on Microsoft Azure
+*Azure - hosted website in the cloud to be publicly accessible on Microsoft Azure *Python - the main programming language
+*Flask - web application framework
-* using their PaaS tools Resource groups and App services
+*Using their PaaS tools Resource groups and App services *APIs: CDC, Amadeus, Documenu
-* VisualStudio
-* Flask stack
-* Amadeus API

 ***
 ## Issues Encountered